OPEN ENROLLMENT

 - Contact a Member Services Representative at per.empbenefits@lacity.org.

 - Visit our City Hall office in person.
-Appointments receive priority, are strongly suggested, and can be made at KeepingLAwell.com/contacts.
+Appointments receive priority and are strongly suggested.

 Medical Plan Changes for 2026

-The Los Angeles City Charter and Administrative Code outline the authority and requirements for competitive bidding of any contracted service.
+The Los Angeles City Charter and Administrative Code outlines the authority and requirements for competitive bidding of any contracted service.
 This process is commonly referred to as a Request For Proposal (RFP) process.
-Under the Administrative Code, the LAwell program is able to execute contracts with bidders selected from a competitive bidding process for up to five (5) consecutive years.
-However, due to the high cost of medical insurance, the City may exercise a competitive bidding process more frequently.
+Under the Administrative Code, the LAwell Program is able to execute contracts with bidders selected from a competitive bidding process for up to five (5) consecutive years.

 This answer is best addressed at the plan level: